ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. Then the user copies from the local folder to server and updates the status of the packets to ‘Pushed to Server’.
 1. System captures and stores the transaction details for audit purpose.

-#### D. Enables a real time packet upload when system is online upon registration submission
+#### D. Enable a real time packet upload when system is online upon registration submission

 **When EoD process is turned ON**